This information will help you learn how to use your incentive spirometer.

 - If you feel dizzy at any time, stop and rest.
 Try again at a later time.

-- Hug or hold a pillow to help splint your incision if you had surgery on your chest or abdomen.
+- If you had surgery on your chest or abdomen, hug or hold a pillow to help splint your incision.
 This will help decrease pain at your incision.

 - Breathe through your mouth.
 If you breathe through your nose the incentive spirometer will not work properly.
 You can plug your nose if you have trouble.